UWrc/UWrc.github.io/docs/data-commons/tablib.md

 ```
 # How to access?

-Users who access the data should also apply for public, open credentialized access to the dataset on Hugging Face Datasets [here](https://huggingface.co/datasets/approximatelabs/tablib-v1-full).
+Users who access the data should also apply for public, open credentialized access to the dataset on Hugging Face Datasets [<ins>**here**</ins>](https://huggingface.co/datasets/approximatelabs/tablib-v1-full).

 TabLib is a collection of publicly available data.
-As noted in the TabLib preprint, it is noteworthy to mention that under U.S. copyright law, facts and data are not subject to copyright protection (see [Feist v.
-Rural Telephone](https://www.law.cornell.edu/supremecourt/text/499/340)).
+As noted in the TabLib preprint, it is noteworthy to mention that under U.S. copyright law, facts and data are not subject to copyright protection (see [<ins>**Feist v.
+Rural Telephone**</ins>](https://www.law.cornell.edu/supremecourt/text/499/340)).

 # How to cite?